🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Where to Buy Delta 8 THC in New Mexico

-Many retailers have begun to sell delta 8 THC.
+Many retailers and local stores have begun to sell delta 8 THC.
 As brick and mortar medicinal marijuana storefronts continue to open up, some of these products can be found there.

 Most importantly, since this is a new product with little standards regulation, purchasing online allows you to look at third-party testing reports.
 These tests are the only way for a company to guarantee the potency and quality of their products are exactly as they claim.